automationbroker/apb/docs/developers.md

 * `documentationUrl`: URL to the applications documentation.
 * `imageUrl`: URL to an image which will be displayed in the WebUI for the Service Catalog.
-* `dependencies`: List of images which are consumed from within the Bundle.
+* `dependencies`: List of images which are consumed from within the APB.
-* `displayName`: The name that will be displayed in the WebUI for this Bundle.
+* `displayName`: The name that will be displayed in the WebUI for this APB.
-* `longDescription`: Longer description that will be displayed when the Bundle is clicked in the WebUI.
+* `longDescription`: Longer description that will be displayed when the APB is clicked in the WebUI.
-* `providerDisplayName`: Name of who is providing this Bundle for consumption.
+* `providerDisplayName`: Name of who is providing this APB for consumption.

 #### Plans

 Plans are declared as a list.
 This section will explain what each field in a plan describes.

 * `name`: Unique name of plan to deploy.
-This will be displayed when the Bundle is clicked from the Service Catalog.
+This will be displayed when the APB is clicked from the Service Catalog.
 * `description`: Short description of what will be deployed from this plan.
 * `free`: Boolean field to determine if this plan is free or not.
 Accepted fields are `true` or `false`.
 * `metadata`: Dictionary field declaring relevant plan metadata information.
 Please see the [plan metadata section](#plan-metadata)
-* `parameters`: List of parameter dictionaries used as input to the Bundle.
+* `parameters`: List of parameter dictionaries used as input to the APB.
 Please see the [parameters section](#parameters)

 #### Plan Metadata